jaguardado123/3326-lab-18/README.md

 }

 class Dog {
-    String name;
+    public String name;
-    static int age = 5; // same variable will be used for all objects.
+    public static int age = 5; // same variable will be used for all objects.

     public void showAge() {
         System.out.println(age);